xenorama/oneirotomy/README.md

 The creation of this library was inspired by [Julien Bayle's Post on the Cycling '74 Forum](https://cycling74.com/forums/offline-rendering-frame-per-frame-and-hiq-video-production-with-max) and the current need of mine to make visual content produced with Jitter available to a complex hiQ video for a multi-layered performance.
 The debate about techniques to capture and render generative video content reliably and in any quality shall hopefully profit from it likewise.

 ## Contents
-* the.jit.thalamus • core handling of offline rendering and recording
+* the.jit.renderer~ • core handling of offline rendering and recording
-* the.cerebellum • record timing data
+* the.mtr • record timing data
-* the.cochlea~ • record signals, mc-version available
+* the.snapshot~ • record signals, mc-version available (mc-version included)
-* the.jit.mojo • manage jit.mo.func in non-realtime
+* the.jit.mo.drive • manage jit.mo.func in non-realtime
-* the.jit.pinealis • perform framecheck (video, image sequence)
+* the.jit.framecheck • perform framecheck (video, image sequence)
-* the.jit.tinnitus~ • perform framecheck (audio)
+* the.jit.framecheck~ • perform framecheck (audio)
-* the.mc.jit.amygdala~ • replace a jit.poke~ object for non-realtime rebuilding
+* the.jit.poke~ • replace a jit.poke~ object for non-realtime rebuilding
-* the.mc.pac~ • record audio for video renderings
+* the.mc.sfbuffer~ • record audio for video renderings (now included in the.jit.renderer~ with adoutput~ mc-support)
-* the.circadian • output timeline information
+* the.timeline • output timeline information and mc-curves
 * a handful of sub-abstractions, to be disregarded during normal use, perhaps interesting when developing further
-* the.mc.jit.mnemonic~ may be used to replace _jit.catch~_ objects for now, albeit, no thorough testing has been applied
+* the.mc.jit.catch~ may be used to replace _jit.catch~_ objects for now, albeit, no thorough testing has been applied covering all possible scenarios

 ## Limitations
 In the course of non-realtime rendering, all timed movements have to be captured beforehand to be iterated through during the rendering process which is to happen offline, at a later stage.
 While signals, data and matrices can be mapped to individual frames in the process, the use of some objects and algorithms is not as straight forward — especially those receiving their motion information from a running jit.world, which is disabled during rendering individual frame and triggered manually.
 This pertains mostly to the jit.mo.func objects which need their _phase_ to be controlled by **the.jit.mojo** object.
 The use of _jit.anim.drive_ cannot be supported just yet and requires a manual substitution using max messages at the moment.